COVID-19 Information and Resources

 Vaccines are very effective at preventing COVID-19, a disease which can lead to hospitalization and death and cause long-term health problems.
 All people with HIV who live in New York State (NYS) are now eligible to receive the COVID-19 vaccine.
 Click here for more information about how you can get vaccinated.

 doing to keep

 members, and the

-VNSNY has been working with the New York State Department of Health and the CDC to make sure our patients, staff, and the community we serve are supported against COVID-19.
+VNS Health has been working with the New York State Department of Health and the CDC to make sure our patients, staff, and the community we serve are supported against COVID-19.